jknight4/car-wash-htmlcss-project/README.md

-# Automotive Detailing - HTML CSS JS Project
+# Automotive Detailing Website
+	HTML/CSS/JS website for a fictitious automotive detailing business

 ## Link to Website
 https://primetimeautodetail.netlify.app

+## Technologies
+	HTML, CSS, JavaScript

+## Status
+    Project is completed (February 2022 - March 2022, October 2024)

 ## Why
         After completing a Udemy course on HTML and CSS by Jonas Schmedtmann, I wanted to test out my HTML, CSS, and JavaScript skills.

     I decided to develop a website for a fictitious business.
     The fictitious business is called Primtetime Automotive Detailing LLC.

     I came up with the idea, because I thought that a car detailing business would need various features such as a Gallery, Pricing plans, FAQs, a Contact form, and more.

-        2 years later, after learning more about JavaScript through online resources I decided to implement more features on this project.
+    	2 years later, after gaining more experience with JavaScript through online resources such as Frontend Masters and Youtube, I decided to implement more features on this project.

     I revamped the form section and improved the sticky navigation bar.

-    Now, the form is multi step and has a progress bar on top.
+    The form is multi step and has a progress bar on top.

     I also added validations for the appointment date with the earliest date being the current date and the latest being 2 months in advance.

 ## Approach

     I created the page from scratch using HTML, CSS, and JavaScript.

-I came up with the design and theme of the site.
-    I used other webpages and designs for inspiration.
-I designed the logo on Canva and used various sources for the pictures.
+	I came up with the design and theme of the site and designed the logo on Canva and used various sources for the pictures.

     CSS - The theme of the website is Simple/Minimalist and Startup/Upbeat.
 Desktop first approach.

     JS - Used MDN documentation and followed various youtube tutorials.

 ## Wireframes